cvankeuren/CARL-CS184-Final-Project/final-report.md

 ![Search Phase](/assets/search_phase.jpg)

 ### 2D Texture Synthesis
 Results of our full implementation on a 2D slice initialized to random texel values.
-Visualized below are is the synthesized output every 50 batched updates, at three different pyramid search resolutions but interpolated to the same resolution.
+Visualized below are GIFS of the synthesized output changing over iterations.
+We sample every 50 batched updates, at three different pyramid search resolutions which are then interpolated to the same resolution.

 **Zebra Texture**
 <p align = "left">